Yemi Adesanya

 Yemi Adesanya is a Nigerian author, accountant and inventor.
 She is the co-founder of The Arts & Civics Table (TACT).
 Her first collection of poetry is titled Musings of a Tangled Tongue.

 Early life and education

 Born Jolaoyemi Doyinsola Olatubosun to a family of eight, Adesanya attended schools in Ibadan, Oyo State, and Akungba, Ondo State of Nigeria.

 Poetry collection

 Adesanya's debut poetry collection titled Musings of a Tangled Tongue was published in 2016 by Kiibaati Resources Limited to rave reviews.
 It contains 54 poems over sixty pages.

-The collection has been described as "a debut publication that invites readers on a poetic journey paved with goofiness, love dealings and dilemma, child-rearing and childhood, supplication, existential musings, corporate chaos, mischiefs and misadventures, and outright naughtiness." and also as "witty, it's irreverent, it's relatable, and most importantly, it is refreshing."
+The collection has been described as "a debut publication that invites readers on a poetic journey paved with goofiness, love dealings and dilemma, child-rearing and childhood, supplication, existential musings, corporate chaos, mischiefs and misadventures, and outright naughtiness."
+According to one reviewer, it is "witty, it's irreverent, it's relatable, and most importantly, it is refreshing."